trimstray/test-your-sysadmin-skills/README.md

 If a file has been deleted but is still open, that means the file still exists in the filesystem (it has an inode) but has a hard link count of 0.
 Since there is no link to the file, you cannot open it by name.
 There is no facility to open a file by inode either.

-Linux exposes open files through special symbolic links under <code>/proc</code>.
-These links are called <code>/proc/12345/fd/42</code> where 12345 is the PID of a process and 42 is the number of a file descriptor in that process.
+Linux exposes open files through special symbolic links under `/proc`.
+These links are called `/proc/12345/fd/42` where 12345 is the **PID** of a process and 42 is the number of a file descriptor in that process.
 A program running as the same user as that process can access the file (the read/write/execute permissions are the same you had as when the file was deleted).

-The name under which the file was opened is still visible in the target of the symbolic link: if the file was <code>/var/log/apache/foo.log</code>, then the target of the link is <code>/var/log/apache/foo.log (deleted)</code>.
+The name under which the file was opened is still visible in the target of the symbolic link: if the file was `/var/log/apache/foo.log`, then the target of the link is `/var/log/apache/foo.log (deleted)`.

-Thus you can recover the content of an open deleted file given the PID of a process that has it open and the descriptor that it's opened on like this:
+Thus you can recover the content of an open deleted file given the **PID** of a process that has it open and the descriptor that it's opened on like this:

 ```bash
 recover_open_deleted_file () {